-Predictors: Environment, sexual size dimorphism and sexual dichromatism

-Environmental information was extracted using the R package ALA4R (Newman et al. 2020), which is an R implementation of the Atlas of Living Australia spatial portal (Belbin 2011).
-We selected eight variables that together characterise the environment of the species studied.
-We focussed on variables related to vegetation productivity, seasonality and climatic conditions during the warmest quarter as these are most relevant to carotenoid availability, particularly during the breeding season (Austral Spring) when lizards were sampled.

-The eight variables were the annual mean growth index for C3 and C4 megatherm plants, annual mean aridity index (the monthly ratio of precipitation to potential evaporation and an indicator of dryness), radiation, temperature and precipitation of the warmest quarter (Bioclim variables 26, 10 and 18 respectively), and temperature and precipitation seasonality (Bioclim variables 04 and 15 respectively; details in supplementary material Table S5).
+Predictors: Environment, sexual size dimorphism and sexual dichromatism together characterise the environment of the species studied.
+We focused on variables related to vegetation productivity, seasonality and climatic conditions during the warmest quarter as these are most relevant to carotenoid availability, particularly during the breeding season (Austral Spring) when lizards were sampled.
+The eight variables were the annual mean growth index for C3 and C4 megatherm plants, annual mean aridity index (the monthly ratio of precipitation to potential evaporation and an indicator of dryness), radiation, temperature and precipitation of the warmest quarter (Bioclim variables 26, 10 and 18 respectively), and temperature and precipitation seasonality (Bioclim variables 04 and 15 respectively; details in supplementary material Table S7).
 These variables were used in a principal component analysis where the two first axes extracted explained 47.8% and 33.6% of the total variation.
-The first axis (PC1) was associated with growth index of C3 megatherm (tropical, broadleafed) plants, aridity, radiation and temperature of the warmest quarter (Figure S5; Table S5).
+The first axis (PC1) was associated with growth index of C3 megatherm (tropical, broadleafed) plants, aridity, radiation and temperature of the warmest quarter (Figure S5; Table S7).
 In the figures we multiplied PC1 by -1 so that it can be interpreted as overall productivity with high values indicating environments that are more productive, less arid and with less extreme summer radiation and temperatures.
-The second axis (PC2) is highly related to growth index of C4 plants (mainly grasses), precipitation of the warmest quarter and precipitation seasonality, with higher values indicating wetter, seasonal grasslands (Figure S5; Table S5).
+The second axis (PC2) is highly related to growth index of C4 plants (mainly grasses), precipitation of the warmest quarter and precipitation seasonality, with higher values indicating wetter, seasonal grasslands (Figure S5; Table S7).
 The two first axes were used as predictors in posterior analyses.